TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

    Because this is a naive ``datetime`` it will be interpreted as a UTC timestamp, and the resulting value will have a timezone of ``-0000``.
-Much more useful is to use the :func:`~email.utils.localtime` function from the :mod:`~email.utils` module::
+Much more useful is to use the :func:`~email.utils.localtime` function kutoka the :mod:`~email.utils` module::

        msg['Date'] = utils.localtime()